MaastrichtU-IDS/best-practices/website/docs/development-environment.md

 When you want to install a package just google "install MY_APPLICATION ubuntu", you should be proposed a few easy way to install your application/package in a few commands.

-We highly recommend you to install [zsh and oh-my-zsh](https://ohmyz.sh/), it will take a minute and upgrade your Ubuntu terminal.
-Providing a much more user-friendly way to navigate the terminal!
+We recommend the installation of [zsh and oh-my-zsh](https://ohmyz.sh/), it will take a minute and upgrade your Ubuntu terminal.
+Providing a much more user-friendly way to navigate the terminal.

 ##### Winget
 [Install winget](https://github.com/microsoft/winget-cli), the official Windows package manager.
 Still in beta at the moment.
 So the list of available packages is limited.